Multimatte

 If Multimatte needs to pre-compose a layer, it works just the same as if you selected that layer and clicked on Layer > Pre-compose and then selected Leave all attributes.

-When it's done, you new Multimatte layer will be at the top of your timeline.
+When it's done, your new Multimatte layer will be at the top of your timeline.
 You can rename it and drag it anywhere you like.
 It'll only work in that comp.

 If you're using Multimatte with it's UI Panel (because you installed it in your ScriptUI Panels folder) then you can hold the Option / Alt key to tell the script to turn off the visibility of newly generated Multimatte layers.
 If you use KBar, you can send the argument visibilityOff to do the same thing.